Handexsw/WartexStore/README.md

 WartexStore is a PHP-based online store for games and applications with essential features to simplify user experience and management.

+This is my first project on PHP, and there may be bugs or issues.

 ## Features
 - **User Login with Element API**: Seamless authentication via [elemsocial.com](https://elemsocial.com).
 - **MySQL Database**: Reliable data storage for users, games, and purchases.